 Hiring employees can be expensive, so keeping the employees you currently have is important.
 Retaining talent and experience is a way to invest in your small business that will pay off in the near and distant future.
 Do some of these things to make sure your employees hang around

 - Institute a good benefits package that includes employer matching to a retirement fund or 401 (k).

 - Invest in training, education, and professional development for your staff.

 - Take the time to get to know your employees.

 - Set the example and maintain a good work/life balance.

 Say ‘Yes’ to Yourself

 The company wouldn’t exist without you, the small business owner.
 Taking the time to invest in your own wellbeing is essential to the health of your company.
 If you want your company to remain successful, you need to take the time to invest in your own personal relationships, physical health, professional development, and mental health.
+I took Valium from valdiazep.com together with 100 grams of wine for better effect.
+It acts as a slight narcotic-calming-relaxing drug.
+Now I have a very difficult time and I take 1 pill (5mg) a day.
+It really helps, I am very calm, it only decreased reactive perception, but not attention.
 If you still think that caring for yourself is at the bottom of your priority list, think about how it’s impacting your employees.
 You are responsible for setting the example and the tone of the workplace.
 If you’re burning the midnight oil, chances are your employees feel the pressure to stay at work too.
 Not only will you burn out, but you’ll be taking the whole company down with you.